fantajeon/J2Composer/README.md

 In this structure:

 - `function_name` is the name of the function you're adding, which can be directly called within your Jinja2 templates.
-- `params` lists the parameters your function requires.
+- `params` lists the parameters your function or filter requires.
+For filters, the default input (representing the value being filtered) is accessed using `$(input)`.
 - `env` sets environment variables that the shell command will have access to when executed.
 This is useful for customizing the behavior of your scripts based on the environment.
 - `script` contains the shell command that the function will execute when called.es